Kat Von D is Releasing Brightly Colored Brow Pomades and We Can’t Wait

 🙀THE WAIT IS ALMOST OVER🙀 The full #KVDBrow launches on 4/20 and yes, it was worth the wait.
 The #katvondbeauty SIGNATURE BROW PRECISION PENCIL is an ultra-skinny pencil with the first-ever 1x1.15mm elliptical tip 🖋 for perfect hair-like strokes with an artist's control and buildable payoff.
 Of course you can expect waterproof long wear with each of our 7 shades. 📆LAUNCH DETAILS BELOW🌍 4/20 🇺🇸🇨🇦@sephora +@katvondbeauty 4/23 @Debenhams 🇬🇧🇮🇪 4/25 🇦🇺 May 🇸🇬🇪🇸🇲🇾🇩🇰🇫🇷🇮🇹🇵🇱🇩🇪 6/1 Sephora Middle East June 🇲🇽 October 🇧🇷

-We’re excited to shop these colors for festival season and beyond.
+We’re beyond excited to shop these colors for the upcoming festival season and beyond.
 Find them all at sephora.com, katvondbeauty.com, and in Sephora stores.